airtai/faststream/docs/docs/en/nats/message.md

     print(cor_id)
 ```

-But this code is too long to be reused everywhere.
+But this code is too long to reuse everywhere.
 In this case, you can use a Python [`Annotated`](https://docs.python.org/3/library/typing.html#typing.Annotated){.external-link target="_blank"} feature:

 {!> includes/message/annotated.md !}